MW55/Natrix/README.md

-# Natrix
+# Natter-Pipeline

-Natrix is an open-source bioinformatics workflow for the preprocessing of raw sequencing data.
+Natter is an open-source bioinformatics pipeline for the preprocessing of raw sequencing data.
-The need for a scalable, reproducible workflow for the processing of environmental amplicon data led to the development of Natrix.
+The need for a scalable, reproducible workflow for the processing of environmental amplicon data led to the development of Natter.
 It is divided into quality assessment, read assembly, dereplication, chimera detection, split-sample merging, OTU-generation and taxonomic assessment.
-The workflow is written in [Snakemake](https://snakemake.readthedocs.io) (Köster and Rahmann 2018), a workflow management engine for the development of data analysis workflows.
+The pipeline is written in [Snakemake](https://snakemake.readthedocs.io) (Köster and Rahmann 2018), a workflow management engine for the development of data analysis workflows.
 Snakemake ensures reproducibility of a workflow by automatically deploying dependencies of workflow steps (rules) and scales seamlessly to different computing environments like servers, computer clusters or cloud services.
-While Natrix was only tested with 16S and 18S amplicon data, it should also work for other kinds of sequencing data.
-The workflow contains seperate rules for each step of the workflow and each rule that has additional dependencies has a seperate [conda](https://conda.io/) environment that will be automatically created when starting the workflow for the first time.
+While Natter was only tested with 16S and 18S amplicon data, it should also work for other kinds of sequencing data.
+The pipeline contains seperate rules for each step of the pipeline and each rule that has additional dependencies has a seperate [conda](https://conda.io/) environment that will be automatically created when starting the pipeline for the first time.
 The encapsulation of rules and their dependencies allows for hassle-free sharing of rules between workflows.

-The development of Natrix was initiated at the [department of Biodiversity](https://www.uni-due.de/biodiversitaet/home_englisch.php) at the University of Duisburg-Essen and it is currently maintained and further developed as a joint project between the [department of Biodiversity](https://www.uni-due.de/biodiversitaet/home_englisch.php) at the University of Duisburg-Essen and the [department of Bioinformatics / Heiderlab](http://heiderlab.de/) at the University of Marburg.

 ![DAG of an example workflow](documentation/images/example_dag.png) *DAG of an example workflow: each node represents a rule instance to be executed.
 The direction of each edge represents the order in which the rules are executed.
 Disjoint paths in the DAG can be executed in parallel.
-Below is a schematic representation of the main steps of the workflow, the color coding represents which rules belong to which main step.*
+Below is a schematic representation of the main steps of the pipeline, the color coding represents which rules belong to which main step.*

-*So far, Natrix was only tested on Ubuntu 17.10, 18.04 and Arch Linux, feedback if it runs on other operating systems and distributions would be greatly appreciated.*
+*So far, Natter was only tested on Ubuntu 17.10, 18.04 and Arch Linux, feedback if it runs on other operating systems and distributions would be greatly appreciated.*

 ---